sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 - it makes it easy to use and reuse solutions, so we can pool efforts to create valuable cross-department services that are interoperable, and increase efficiency; and
 - it is easy and efficient to add features to OSS, which can be freely shared with anyone, for any purpose.
 This means that everyone can benefit.

-- process for the development of open standards, similar to OSS, is open and transparent to all interested parties and cannot be controlled by any single person or entity with any vested interests;
+The process for the development of open standards, similar to OSS, is open and transparent to all interested parties.
+It cannot be controlled by any single person or entity with any vested interests, because:

 - open standards are platform independent, vendor neutral and usable for multiple implementations;
-- specifications and supporting material are freely available with limited restrictions;
+- specifications and supporting material are freely available with limited restrictions; and
-- supported by the community and demonstrate independence or approved through due process by rough consensus among participants.
+- they are supported by the community and demonstrate independence or approved through due process by rough consensus among participants.

-Working across the ESDC, and joined by other GC departments/agencies, companies and the public at large, we can build new, innovative digital solutions that support our common policies and activities, and work towards technological sovereignty.
+Working across the ESDC, and joined by other GC departments, provicial Governments, companies and the public at large, we can build new, innovative digital solutions that support our common policies and activities, and work towards technological sovereignty.

 Open standards and OSS allows for incremental innovation, based on the sharing of knowledge and skills.
 Openness increases trust in public services.